-Police ask for help identifying vehicle following hit-and-run in Flat Bush
+Hit-and-run: 'Life-changing injuries' - image of car released by police

-The police has asked the public for help identifying a vehicle involved in a early morning hit-and-run in Auckland that left the victim with serious and life-changing injuries.
+Police have asked the public for help identifying a vehicle involved in an early morning hit-and-run in Auckland that left the victim with serious and life-changing injuries.

 The incident happened around 3.15am on July 3 on Chapel Rd in Flat Bush.